-Alicante Tourism Information:
+Alicante Tourism Information

 This once small city in Spain has converted into a large city attracting thousands of visitors and foreigners making Spain their home country.
 Alicante and it's region is very popular for foreign retirement and buying property, due to it's lower value compared to other major cities in Spain.
-There's a huge rental property market here for the busy Summer season which sees large volumes of tourists specially from the United Kingdom, Germany, Scandinavia and even Russia.
+There's a huge rental property market here for the busy Summer season which sees large volumes of tourists especially from the United Kingdom, Germany, Scandinavia and even Russia.

 Coming to Alicante is a nice day out if you are staying in the area or travelling around.
 It has a very historic town centre with beautiful narrow streets and typical Spanish constriction styles, with the stone extracted from the area which gives the buildings it's typical beige colour.
 It's an important port and recreational area attracting plenty of national and international tourists.
-Alicante offers great food, Paella is very popular and sea food.
+Alicante offers great food, Paella is very popular and seafood.
 The city size is ideal for walking along the promenade and the port, discovering the old town and having a swim at the beaches located at the front of the promenade.

 As with many Spanish towns, you will find that many shops and services are limited between 14h-17h, this is for the custom Spanish sleep time "Siesta" , however everyone is eating or socialising in the many restaurants and bars around the city.